 Discover our Museums

 If museums are your thing we have plenty to offer.
-Start with the Walsingham Shirehall Museum also the entrance to the Abbey Grounds, for a fine display of village artefacts and photographs, plus the old courthouse and lock-up.
-Ask at the Tourist Information Centre in the Shirehall Museum for keys to access the old prison.
+Start with the Walsingham Shirehall Museum also the entrance to the Abbey Grounds, for a fine display of village artefacts and photographs, plus the original Georgian courtroom and lock-up.
+Ask at the Shirehall Museum for keys to access the old prison, the Bridewell.

 Two miles down the road in Thursford is a stunning collection of old steam engines, mechanical organs, Wurlitzers and old-style carousels.